 Eat at Haeundae Market – Haeundae Beach restaurants

-Going up and down the beach, we’ve noticed there are basically 3 areas where you can eat from the food stalls or local restaurants packed with fresh fish and seafood.
+Going up and down the beach, we’ve noticed there are basically three areas where you can eat from the food stalls or local restaurants packed with fresh fish and seafood.

-There is the main Haeundae Food Market on the lefthand side of the road as you walk from the subway station towards the beach.
-Here you will street food trolleys but also local restaurants with fish and seafood in aquariums in front.
+As you walk from the subway station towards the beach, the main Haeundae Food Market is on the lefthand side of the road.
+Here, you will find street food trolleys and local restaurants with fish and seafood in aquariums in front.

-Koreans like an eel and that’s considered a delicacy in Busan, but you can try also other types of fish, clams, oysters, and much more.
+Koreans like eels, and that’s considered a delicacy in Busan, but you can also try other types of fish, clams, oysters, and much more.

-Here you can have an authentic experience, and eat the freshly cooked food while also talking to a Korean fortune teller (if unlike us, you do speak Korean).
+Here, you can have an authentic experience, eat freshly cooked food, and talk to a Korean fortune teller (if, unlike us, you do speak Korean).

-From what we’ve noticed, this is an area mostly frequented by the locals, and not so much by foreigners or tourists.
+From what we’ve noticed, this area is mostly frequented by the locals and not so much by foreigners or tourists.

-The third option is the local fish market located on the beach’s easternmost point.
-Apart from the market, you can find here plenty of local restaurants offering different types of fish dishes, but also traditional Korean bbq.
+The third option is the local fish market on the beach’s easternmost point.
+In addition to the market, plenty of local restaurants offer different types of fish dishes and traditional Korean BBQ.

-We strongly recommend Don Blanc BBQ set by the sea, the seafood restaurant next door, or the 미포할매복국본가 restaurant where we had the most delicious fish soup.
+We strongly recommend Don Blanc BBQ, which is set by the sea, the seafood restaurant next door, or the 미포할매복국본가 restaurant where we had the most delicious fish soup.

 Take part in a cooking class at Haeundae Beach